What French health authorities say

 Going the extra mile to protect our passengers

 Our current cleaning and maintenance practices—including filter replacement—are more than enough to ensure optimum air quality aboard our trains.
-We continue to insert new filters every 90 days on average, and we now thoroughly disinfect the air inlet and ducting completely whenever a new filter goes in.
+We continue to insert new filters every 90 days on average, and we now disinfect the air inlet and ducting completely whenever a new filter goes in.

 Onboard air quality: How it works